Bhupinder Gujjar

-Bhupinder Singh Gujjar is an Indian professional wrestler currently signed to Impact Wrestling.
+Bhupinder Singh Gujjar (born 4 December 1994) is an Indian professional wrestler.
+He is known for his time in Total Nonstop Action Wrestling (TNA).

 Professional wrestling career

-Early career
+Early career (2019–2022)

 Gujjar trained under The Great Khali at Continental Wrestling Entertainment.
 He made his professional wrestling debut on March 16, 2019.

-Impact Wrestling (2019, 2022–present)

 Gujjar made a single appearance under the ring name Bhupinder Singh as part of the Desi Hit Squad in 2019.

+Impact Wrestling / Total Nonstop Action Wrestling (2022–2024)

 On the February 3, 2022 episode of Impact, Gujjar, under his real name, made his Impact in-ring debut against John Skyler in a winning effort.
 At Emergence faced Brian Myers for the Impact Digital Media Championship and lost.
 After a controversial disqualification victory in a Digital Media Championship match against Gujjar, Myers would settle his feud with Gujjar by defeating him in a ladder match on the September 22 episode of Impact!.

+Gujjar left TNA upon the expiration of his contract on December 31, 2024.